Skip to content

 Teaching

-Students are taught through a combination of lectures, seminars, tutorials and the university Virtual Learning Environment (VLE) - BlackBoard.
+You are taught through a combination of lectures, seminars, tutorials and the university VLE.
 Seminars enable the discussion and development of understanding of topics covered in lectures.
 Tutorials offer additional support both during taught modules and significantly through offering supervision for the dissertation.
-The VLE is employed to support face-to-face sessions with additional resources and is also utilised to deliver online modules, where available, where journals and discussion forums are also hosted.
+The VLE is employed to support face-to-face sessions with additional resources and is also utilised to deliver online modules, on both a synchronous and asynchronous basis, where journals and discussion forums are also hosted.
+Four modules are delivered online to add to the flexibility and accessibility of MA provision; these are available to all students (MAED4118, MAED4119, MAED4101 & MAED4106).
+Online modules mirror the content of their face-to-face counterparts whilst adding additional activities, which offer online interaction including formative and summative feedback on assignments, blogs, and discussion fora.
+Reading Lists, including direct links to many of the required / recommended sources, are available online through Talis Aspire.
+Assessment grades and written feedback are likewise made available via module VLEs.

 Contact time